 Take, for example, the rise in demand for skills in the tech industry, like big data, virtual reality and more recently artificial intelligence.
 This has led many vendors to grow significantly over the last few years, for example, like Pluralsight — a provider of tech elearning who in 2018 were named one of the fastest growing companies in Utah, according to Deloitte.

-Similarly, bootcamps are on trend, providing face-to-face tutoring in the tech space but sometimes blending this with online courses.
+Similarly, bootcamps are on trend, providing face-to-face tutoring in the tech space but sometimes blending this with online courses delivered using LMS systems.
 Bootcamps have significantly increased the average salary for people looking to enhance or make a switch into a tech business.

 One of the leaders in this sector is General Assembly, who in 2018 were acquired by Adecco for $413m.
 WhiteHat, a provider of career focused apprenticeships is also making progress in this space, delivering tech apprenticeships to the likes of Google, headed up by co-founders Euan Blair and Sophie Adelman.